-In order to fulfill MHI Group's mission of "integrating cutting-edge technology into expertise built up over many years to provide solutions to some of the world's most pressing issues and provide better lives," MHI has established the MHI Group Talent Development Guidelines.
-It serves as a guideline to indicate the direction of medium to long term efforts for talent development.
-MHI Group is promoting a variety of talent development measures while sharing the Group's values of ownership, collaboration, and challenge and its attitude toward talent development throughout the Group.
+To fulfill MHI Group's Mission of integrating cutting-edge technology into expertise built up over many years to provide solutions to some of the world's most pressing issues and provide better lives, we established the MHI Group Talent Development Guidelines outlining our direction for medium- to long-term initiatives for talent development.
+While sharing the values we cherish as a Group - ownership, collaboration, and challenge - as well as our approach to Talent Development, we are advancing various initiatives throughout the organization.